chreliot/senate-howto/main.md

 ## What rules govern Senate committees?

-Senate committees are governed by the same rules as the Senate, but in particular by the sections of the [By-laws][bylaws] establishing their committee.
+Senate committees are governed by the same rules as the Senate, but in particular by the sections of the [Senate By-laws][bylaws] establishing their committee.
 The By-laws set out the membership and the mandate for each committee and sometimes other guidance.
 Reading one's committee's brief By-laws carefully helps a lot when the question arises, What are we doing here again?

 Similarly, Senate committees are governed by *Robert's Rules of Order*.
 Some awkwardness in committee meetings and grumbling about rules can be due to confusions about what *Robert's Rules* involves.
 It is widely overlooked that the *Rules* acknowledges that in committees “some of the formality that is necessary in a large assembly would hinder business” (*RRO* 49:21).